metabolismregulation/metabolismregulation.github.io/pages/about.md

 # License

-The map diagrams and the corresponding data files are distributed under the terms of the [Creative Commons Public Domain (CC0) License](https://creativecommons.org/publicdomain/zero/1.0/).
+The map diagrams and the corresponding data files are distributed under the terms of the [the Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

 # Contact